conscious-lang/conscious-lang-docs/faq.md

  * blocklist / passlist

 If your project opts to use some other term or phrase, please let us know that you’ve done so, and why, so that we can learn from your decisions.

+## Oh no!
+Slippery slope!
+Newspeak!

+That's not what Newspeak is.
+Newspeak involved multiple changes but the most essential were:

+ * Removing precise words in favor of general words so that it would become difficult to form precise thoughts
+ * Using the opposite word for the true situation to disguise what's really happening

+Everything in the conscious language initiative is *the exact opposite* of that.

+For example, "Denylist" is both more precise and more accurate than "blacklist";

+"Primary" is both more precise and more accurate than "master" in projects that have made that switch.

+The goal of this project is to use more precise words, in order to avoid unintended connotations that some common words and phrases have.
+Not only does this eliminate the hurt caused by those connotations, it also improves understanding, particularly for people who are reading in a second language, where those idioms may be confusing.

 ## How can I educate myself on why these terms are problematic?